 8.3 There is evidence of sustained levels of unauthorised encampment activity in Sunderland City.
 It is recommended that a stop-over site of 5 pitches is developed.
-This would be sufficient for 10 caravans (two per pitch).
-This size of stop-over site should accommodate the vast majority of unauthorised encampment activity.
+This would be sufficient for 10 caravans and, on the basis of other studies, this size of stop-over site should accommodate the vast majority of unauthorised encampment activity.